lucaciarimboli/progettoAPSC/project/README.md

 ## Usage

+1. Build the executable with `make`.
-1. Edit `src/main/MC_singlerun.cpp` to set simulation parameters and gas mixtures.
+2. Edit `data/config/simulation.json` to set simulation parameters and gas mixtures.
-2. Build and run using `make run` or build with `make` and run `./build/mc_sim`.
+3. Run the simulation using `make run`.
-3. Output and results will be printed to the console.
+4. Outputs will printed to the console roughly every 1e6 collisions.
+5. Final results will be saved in a .txt file in folder `./results/`.
+6. When done, clean the build directory with `make clean`.

+**Note:** For multiple simulation runs, the executable does not require rebuilding.
+Simply repeat steps 2-5 for each simulation and run `make clean` only upon completion of all simulations.

 ## Extending